 - Line 7: Enter the total amount of credit claimed from Form 83-401, line 3.
 For limitations, see the "General Restrictions on Incentive Credits" section of this booklet. - Line 8: Enter the net income tax due (line 6 minus line 7).
 If line 7 equals or exceeds the amount shown on line 6, enter a zero.

-PAYMENTS AND TAX DUE

-- Line 9: Enter the total franchise and income tax due (add line 4 plus line 8).
+PAYMENTS AND TAX DUE - Line 9: Enter the total franchise and income tax due (add line 4 plus line 8).
 S corporations, enter the amount from line 4; composite and electing pass-through entity S corporations, enter the amounts from line 4 plus line 8; and composite and electing pass-through entity partnerships, enter the amount from line 8. - Line 10: Enter the amount of overpayment from the previous filed return.
 The overpayment from the prior year should be the amount shown on the previous return as an overpayment to be credited to the next year. - Line 11: Enter the total amount of estimated tax payments and payment with extension.
 This amount should equal the total of quarterly estimated income tax payments and the amount paid with the request for an automatic extension of time to file. - Line 12: Enter the total amount of taxes paid on your behalf by electing pass-through entities, from Form 84-161, line 3D.
-This credit may not exceed the amount of income tax due on Form 84-105, line 6.
-If credit for tax paid on an electing Pass-Through Entity Tax Return is not being claimed, enter zero.

 In order to take this credit, you MUST file Form 84-161, Tax Credit For Income Tax Paid By Electing Pass-Through Entity, to determine the amount of credit for taxes paid on your behalf by electing pass-through entities.
-The K-1(s) you received from electing pass-through entities must be attached to the return.
+The K-1(s) you received from electing passthrough entities must be attached to the return.